Speck of Chaos: Introduction

-This year has seen a resurgence of interest in the single-defect XXZ model.
-It has been employed in studies of many-body quantum chaos~\cite{Corps2020,PandeyARXIV}, thermalization~\cite{BrenesARXIVa}, and quantum transport~\cite{BrenesARXIVb}.
-In the present work, we show that the onset of chaos due to the local onsite perturbation is not unique to the XXZ model.
+The single-defect XXZ model has motivated studies of transport behavior in single-defect noninteracting models~\cite{Jansen2019} and searches for minimal chaotic models with electron-phonon coupling~\cite{Ljubotina2019}, but it was not until the beginning of 2020 that the model saw a significant resurgence of interest.
+It has since been employed in studies of many-body quantum chaos~\cite{Corps2020,PandeyARXIV}, thermalization~\cite{BrenesARXIVa,RichterARXIV}, quantum transport~\cite{BrenesARXIVb,ZnidaricARXIV}, and entanglement~\cite{Ashouri2020}.
+In the present work, we show that the onset of chaos due to a local onsite perturbation is not unique to the XXZ model.
 This is illustrated for the spin-1/2 Ising model in a transverse field and the spin-1 Lai-Sutherland chain.
-The former is among the simplest quantum models that exhibit a critical point.
-The latter, which has SU(3) symmetry, has been investigated in the context of Haldane gapped materials~\cite{Batchelor2004a,Batchelor2004b} and quantum transport~\cite{Dupont2020}.
+The former is among the simplest quantum systems that exhibit a critical point and, contrary to the XXZ model, it is solved without the Bethe Ansatz technique.
+The latter, which has a SU(3) symmetry, has been investigated in the context of Haldane gapped materials~\cite{Batchelor2004a,Batchelor2004b} and its transport behavior is receiving increasing attention~\cite{Dupont2020}.

-What is the best way to detect quantum chaos?
+What are the best ways to detect quantum chaos?
 The analysis of level statistics is the most common approach when one has direct access to the spectrum, as in nuclear physics~\cite{Guhr1998}.
 It requires the separation of the eigenvalues by symmetry sectors and, depending on the chaos indicator, also the unfolding of the spectrum.
-But other methods have been put forward as well, such as the structure of the eigenstates~\cite{Zelevinsky1996,Borgonovi2016,Chirikov1985,Casati1993,Flambaum1994,Santos2012PRE} and nearly maximal entanglement entropy~\cite{Vidmar2017b,Vidmar2017,LeBlond2019}.
-In Ref.~\cite{Beugeling2015} (see also~\cite{BrenesARXIVb,LeBlond2019,Khaymovich2019}), the distinction between integrable and chaotic models is done with the analysis of the distribution of the off-diagonal matrix elements of local observables in each subspace.
-In Ref.~\cite{PandeyARXIV}, a new chaos indicator based on the rate of deformations of the eigenstates under small perturbations bypasses the need to unfold the spectrum and to separate it by symmetries.
+Other methods that have been put forward include the analysis of the structure of the eigenstates~\cite{Zelevinsky1996,Borgonovi2016,Chirikov1985,Casati1993,Flambaum1994,Santos2012PRE,Zyczkowski1990} and the entanglement entropy~\cite{Vidmar2017b,Vidmar2017}.
+In Ref.~\cite{Beugeling2015} (see also~\cite{BrenesARXIVb,LeBlond2019,Khaymovich2019,Haque2019}), the distinction between integrable and chaotic models is based on the distribution of the off-diagonal matrix elements of local observables in each subspace.
+In Refs.~\cite{PandeyARXIV,VillazonARXIV}, a new chaos indicator based on the rate of deformations of the eigenstates under small perturbations bypasses the need to unfold the spectrum and to separate it by symmetries.
+Identifying all symmetries of a model is not always trivial, so having a way to detect chaos despite their presence is important in studies of both chaotic and integrable models.